PrestaShop/docs/testing/_index.md

 Automated tests are located in `tests` folders

-## What kind of tests do PrestaShop use?
+## What kind of tests does PrestaShop use?

 In the `tests` folder, you will find: